safetyAI/ChatSafetyAI/README.md

 ### 04-24-2026
 - Expanded EBS knowledge about alternative controls and other novel concepts
-- bug fix text redaction info bubble always shown **TODO** Ability to remove files that have been uploaded before submitting the query
+- bug fix text redaction info bubble always shown

 ### 04-23-2026
 - Bug fix chat sharing for very long/complex conversations: increased timeout from 60 to 180 secs